ELFoglalt/aimotive-project/docs/README.md

 # Aimotive C++ test

-> A simple neral network implementation.
+> A simple neral network implementation by Máté Kerekes.

 > This is the user readme.
 For documentation on the source code, see the `README.md` in the root directory of the project source.